 “I hear that a lot, can you show me what you’re talking about?
 How familiar are you with the Bible to begin with?
 Have you examined all the alleged ‘contradictions’?
 I’m happy to look at something with you, and if I don’t have an answer for you, I’ll do some research and get back to you.
 But, there’s a difference between a contradiction and a variation.
 Just because two people report something differently, it doesn’t necessarily mean there’s a true contradiction.
 When you and I return home and tell our family members about this conversation, I bet we’ll highlight different aspects of what was said.
 Those differences might appear to be contradictory, but they’re actually the kinds of variations we would expect when two people have varying interests and perspectives.
 Have you considered the fact that the Bible writers were real people who had personal interests and perspectives that may have shaped how they reported their observations?”

-“I’m not sure why you wouldn’t expect the Bible authors (like those who wrote the New Testament gospels), to report things in precisely the same way.
+“I’m not sure why you would expect the Bible authors (like those who wrote the New Testament gospels), to report things in precisely the same way.
 Why wouldn’t there appear to be contradictions?
 This is the nature of all reliable eyewitness testimony.
 Witnesses to a crime (or other significant event) never seem to agree on details.
 That’s why detectives start by separating eyewitnesses as early as they can.
 They don’t want the witnesses to line up their stories and report the same thing.
 Detectives understand that there will appear to be differences in the witness accounts, but they know it’s their job to investigate the claims to understand why these differences exists – even when all the witnesses are accurately reporting the events.
 Have you ever thought about approaching the Bible authors in a similar way?”